kprotty/zap/README.md

 # zap
 A collection of zig libraries which provide interfaces over the system for writing high performance applications.
 Current plans are to support x86_64, i386, arm32 and aarch64 for Linux, Windows, and BSD systems.
 Only requires libc for BSD platforms at the moment.
+Link to [Documentation](https://kprotty.github.io/zap/#root)

 ## zio
 Abstractions over the system's IO operations for both blocking and non-blocking IO.
 Uses a completion based polling scheme rather than a readyness based one found in other libraries to support a true zero-cost abstraction over non-blocking IO.
 Goals include minimal syscalls, no heap allocation and having a BSD-esque interface as close as possible.
 (Inspired by golang's netpoller and rust's mio)